About me

 Through subsequent mixed method publications, I then revealed the fallability of instrumental calculations in fluid religio-political contexts and demonstrated how Muslims' electoral choices mirror those of non-Muslims, varying across time and space in response to local demography and political history (with Raheel Dhattiwala).
 I intervened in the heated debate on Muslim 'ghettos' in Indian cities, arguing that these are not necessarily the straightforward product of communal violence - as has been assumed so far - but that financial and social pull factors equally contribute to residential clustering.
 To support this view, I demonstrated how a socially segmented bureaucracy structures the political economy of urban development and how certain kinds of local knowledge determine how built reality is perceived, navigated and marked as 'ghettoized' irrespective of actual degrees of segregation.
 Most recently I argued that iconic infrastructure can bring fragmented publics together against all odds - in part by interviewing a true ghost - and wrote about the looping micro-mobilities of young men who feel stuck, demonstrating how these can impact their sense of belonging just as much as long-distance migration.

 From 2021 to 2024, I was Co-Investigator on a large network grant on 'Muslims in a time of Hindu majoritarianism' funded by the Henry Luce Foundation (PIs Christophe Jaffrelot and Bernard Haykel).
 I led the 'ghettoization' cluster with six team members across India to further investigate Muslims' spatial politics through a multi-sited and digital ethnography of resistance, adaptation and co-option.
 A first special issue from this work (edited with Sudhir Selvaraj) on 'the rule(s) of law under Hindutva' appeared in Social & Legal Studies; in our own contribution, Fahad Zuberi and I argue that the legal crystallisation of Muslim ghettoisation rests simultaneously on de-politicising and on hyper-politicising law.
-A second special issue (edited with Shrey Kapoor) on the spatial politics of how 'communal capitalism' fuses neoliberal and majoritarian exclusion in the Hindu Rashtra is in preparation for Antipode.
+A second special issue (edited with Shrey Kapoor) on the spatial politics of how 'communal capitalism' fuses neoliberal and majoritarian exclusion in the Hindu Rashtra is in preparation for Antipode, and a third special issue on Muslim Indians as second class citizens (edited with Christophe Jaffrelot) is slated for publication in Contemporary South Asia.

 My overarching aim is to lift the study of Muslim South Asia, which has long been caught in ideological readings and a partition- or at least violence-centric perspective, to the same level of conceptual as well as, crucially, methodological sophistication that characterizes the study of non-Muslim sociality.
 In the long run, studying how Muslim Indians navigate wider social change within the context of the world's largest secular democracy - though one sliding steadily into majoritarian rule - should also help to rebut persistent claims of Muslim exceptionalism in global academic as well as popular discourse.